Opposition to the American Civil War: Seymour

 Thomas H. Seymour and the other peace Democrats for the 1860 election attacked the war by getting elected into the legislature.
 These candidates dealt with a mighty blow to the peace movement because the attack on Fort Sumter required men at arms and money to aid the Union.
 Openly opposing the war at this time was dangerous, for it was a time of patriotism and loyalty.
 Seymour and other peace Democrats could show their opposition to the war by merely being silent while other legislators openly conveyed their loyalty to the Union.
 Seymour also expressed his opposition by declining an offer to serve on the Committee on Military Affairs in Congress.
 At the beginning of the war, the state of Connecticut was ready to fight more than ever as huge numbers of enlistees proudly marched to fight.
 However, opposition still existed under the radar of most people.
 During this time, "the Times failed to hang out the Stars and Stripes, but apologized later for the 'oversight'."

 The press reviled Seymour's refusal to serve, and some called it "treasonable."
 Other opposition began to arise in various towns such as Ridgefield, Windsor, West Hartford, Goshen, and Avon, where peace flags were being flown.
 Sharing views from Vallandigham, Cox, and Fowler, Seymour openly expressed his view on the war as being an "invasion" of the South.
 Seymour also supported the Crittenden Compromise, which proposed a "measure of its own for stopping unnatural hostilities."
 This attempt was a strong one, in that Seymour tried to end the war by using the legislature.
-Unfortunately, the compromise was not passed, and Seymour's strong attempt at making peace failed.
+The compromise was not passed, and Seymour's strong attempt at making peace failed.
 This was a hard blow to Seymour, for it gave more ammunition to label him as disloyal to the Union.
 Subsequently, Republican newspapers condemned Seymour as a man whose career ended in a "blaze of infamy."